ChristopherStavros/General/Notes/notes_Python_Databases_Postgres.md

 - If you execute a change but do not commit the change then the transaction will take place however the data wlll not be saved.
 - This be be illustrated when using sequences.
 The sequence will still increment even though no data is commited.
-- Usng the 'with' construct will automatically commit changes and close the connection
+- Using the 'with' construct will automatically commit changes and close the connection

 # Connection pools